Looking for daily routine books? I can already hear your wondering:

 Are you often overwhelmed by goal-setting?
 Winiarksi will guide you on how to do it more easily.
 The wisdom he shares in this book is your roadmap for getting results within 90 days.

-Whether you’re looking for a way to improve your team’s performance or experience more successes in your personal life, the wisdom Winiarski shares in this book will help you.
+Whether you’re looking for a way to improve your team’s performance or experience more successes in your personal life, the wisdom Winiarski shares in Act Now!
+A Daily Action Log for Achieving Your Goals in 90 Days will help you.

 This slim volume is packed with valuable information and sound suggestions for the things you can do to live a richer, more meaningful life.